microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![emit_custom_event](./media/events_triggers/emit_custom_event.gif)

-On the property editor on the right, you can define some properties of this event.
+On the properties panel on the right, you can define some properties of this event.
 Let's give this event a name "Greeting", leave `Event value` as is, and check `Bubble event`.
 When `Bubble event`is checked this event will be passed on to the parent dialogs to look for handlers to handle it.

 ![emit_custom_event_property](./media/events_triggers/emit_custom_event_property.gif)